swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 #### Named capturing group: `(?<name>...)`

-A named capturing group's capture type is `Substring`.
-In its `Match` type, the capture type has a tuple element label specified by the capture name.
+A named capturing group includes the capture's name as the label of the tuple element.

 ```swift
 let graphemeBreakLowerBound = /(?<lower>[0-9a-fA-F]+)\.\.[0-9a-fA-F]+/